How to write an accessibility statement

 The list of non-accessible content should include:

-The simple public list of issues and the technical list are consistent (although we’d expect the simple list to group and summarise the technical list).
+The simple public list of issues and the technical list are consistent.
+We would expect the simple list to group and summarise the technical list.

-States how the assessment was done (for example self assessment or third party audit).
+- States how the assessment was done - for example by self assessment or by third party audit.

-When a statement already exists, the statement has been reviewed at least once a year (no more than 12 months old).
+When a statement already exists, the statement has been reviewed at least once a year so is no more than 12 months old.

 Contact the Defra Accessibility Team by email accessibility@defra.gov.uk and include a copy of your draft statement.

-There isn’t a central sign off in Defra.
+There is not a central sign off in Defra.
 The Defra Accessibility Team will advise but the public body is responsible for the statement.

 If the statement says that the website is partially or not compliant then you should get sign off from the senior responsible officer and advise them of the impact on disabled users and the risk of a legal challenge as the service will not meet the legal standard for accessibility.